1. The basis for selecting courses

 Before submission of the Course Selection Form

-- A mid-year report showing Year 10 achievement will be posted home in Summer term.
+- Pathway week for Year 10 students will be held in Autumn term.

 - Parent, Teacher, Student Interviews will be held in Autumn term.

-- A Course Selection Information Evening for parents and students will be held in Autumn term.
+- House Head meetings will be held in Autumn term.

-- Students should conduct individual research using the Careers Adviser’s office, Careers Expos, university and TAFE open days and websites.
+- Students should conduct individual research using the Academic and Pathways advisor office, Careers Expos, university and TAFE open days and websites.

 After submission of the Course Selection Form

 - At the end of Winter term all students’ course choices are reviewed in light of their examination results and Semester 2 report.
 Letters of concern will be sent to appropriate students.

-- Students should also take advantage of the expertise of the Careers Adviser between receipt of the Semester 2 report and the start of Spring term to discuss potential changes.
+- Students should also take advantage of the expertise of the Academic and Pathways advisor between receipt of the Semester 2 report and the start of Spring term to discuss potential changes.
 Parents are encouraged to be part of these discussions and are welcome to make an appointment with the Academic and Pathways advisor.

 Changes after the start of Year 11

-Course changes can be made once Year 11 studies have commenced in October 2018 and students have until the start of Summer term 2019 to make final course changes.
+Course changes can be made once Year 11 studies have commenced and students have until Week 2 of Summer term to make final course changes.
 All changes are arranged in consultation with the Academic and Pathways advisor and/or the Dean of Teaching and Learning.
 Any changes must also have the support of the course teacher.